webyrd/Barliman/README.md

 ---------------------------------------

 > He thinks less than he talks, and slower; yet he can see through a brick wall in time (as they say in Bree).

---- Gandalf the Grey, about Barliman Butterbur
+– Gandalf the Grey, about [Barliman Butterbur](https://en.wikipedia.org/wiki/Barliman_Butterbur).

 From *The Lord of the Rings: The Fellowship of the Ring* by J.R.R.
 Tolkien